zammad/zammad-admin-documentation/system/core-workflow/learn-by-example.rst

       .. tip::

-         This workflow may work best in combination with a :doc:`/manage/trigger` trigger but technically is not required.
+         This workflow may work best in combination with a :doc:`trigger </manage/trigger>` but technically is not required.

          Select fields may be a better approach because they allow more values than just a simple ``true`` or ``false``.